Medieval and Renaissance Festival in the village of Marville (Meuse) — event currently on hold

-The Festival Arts et Renaissance de Marville was created to promote and showcase this unique heritage.
-Organized approximately every two years, the festival transforms the village into a space for celebration and culture where past and present meet.
+The Marville Arts and Renaissance Festival was created to promote and showcase this unique heritage.
+Organized approximately every two years by the EMOLAC (Marville Renaissance) association, the festival transformed the village into a space of celebration and culture where past and present met.
+The 7th edition, publicly documented, took place in 2013.

-Village of Marville, 55600, Meuse
+Village of Marville, 55600, Meuse.

 No photo yet.
 Share yours!